LinqlLang/Linql/WhitePaper.md

 Despite `REST`'s efforts to reduce complexity and create a generic multipurpose interface, the complexity of modern web capabilities elucidate foundational issues with it's design.

-### Limited Filtering Capabilities
+### 1. Primary Key Filtering

-At first glance, `resource identification in requests` seems to provide an common interface for `Types`.
+At first glance, `resource identification in requests` seems to provide an common interface for `Types` based on their `uniqueness`.

 Imagine I have the following data model with a `unique identifier`: